Commemorating the life and legacy of Long BoI

 The 70 cm-tall Indian runner mallard duck became a social media sensation when Greg James featured him on his Breakfast Show.

-Now a statue of the legendary duck has been unveiled by Greg live on BBC Radio 1.
+Now a statue of the legendary duck has been unveiled by Greg live on BBC Radio 1, with the event even featuring on BBC News at Six.

 Hundreds of staff, students and alumni filled Central Hall on 26 September 2024 to watch the unveiling.